ilkeozs/ASP.NET-Core-8-RESTful-API/README.md

 # 🎉 Building RESTful APIs with ASP.NET Core 8 🎉
 This project showcases my journey of mastering modern, scalable, and maintainable Web API development using .NET 8.
-It is built upon the principles and best practices learned during the course.
+It is built upon principles and best practices for professional-grade applications.

 ## 🚀 Project Overview
 This repository contains a RESTful API developed with a focus on: